 Loved is definitely a past-tense word, though.
 Obviously it’s been a while since I’ve had one of those super-unhealthy deli chicken tenders.
 Never again will I eat one, but I will eat one of my homemade chicken tenders…

-You will love these homemade and healthy Easy Baked Paleo Chicken Tenders.
+You will love these homemade gluten-free Easy Baked Paleo Chicken Tenders.
 The breading is flavorful and they are so easy to make; there’s no frying involved.

 We like to eat our Easy Baked Paleo Chicken Tenders with my Homemade Ranch, ketchup, or Honey Mustard (recipe below):

 FYI: (This dipping sauce is NOT Whole30 approved, but the chicken tenders (recipe below) are.

 3 tablespoons runny honey

 2 tablespoons Dijon mustard (I use Annie’s Naturals)

 - In a small mixing bowl, whisk together the honey and Dijon.
 Serve immediately or place in the refrigerator for later use.